tasal9/ZamAI/Google-Summer-of-Code.md

 # Getting started

 Proposals are tracked as [issues with the "gsoc" label](https://github.com/neovim/neovim/labels/gsoc).
 We are happy to hear other ideas you may have, just [create a new issue](https://github.com/neovim/neovim/issues/new?template=feature_request.yml&labels=gsoc) and mention that it's for GSoC.
 Because communication is a big part of open source development you are expected to get in touch with us before making your application.
-Do *not* ask general GSoC questions on the issue tracker.
-See [Where to ask questions](#where-to-ask-questions)
+See [Where to ask questions](#where-to-ask-questions).

 To get familiar with the project, try a small coding task (choose from [complexity:low](https://github.com/neovim/neovim/issues?q=is%3Aopen+is%3Aissue+label%3Acomplexity%3Alow) issues).